-To insert a single row : Right-click the whole row above which you want to insert the new row, and then click Insert Rows.
+To insert a single row: Right-click the whole row above which you want to insert the new row, and then select Insert Rows.

-To insert multiple rows: Select the same number of rows above which you want to add the new ones.
-Right-click the selection and click Insert Rows.
+To insert multiple rows: Select the same number of rows above which you want to add new ones.
+Right-click the selection, and then select Insert Rows.

-To insert a single new column: Right-click the whole column to the right of where you want to add the new column.
-For example, to insert a column between columns B and C, right-click column C, and click Insert Columns.
+To insert a single column: Right-click the whole column to the right of where you want to add the new column, and then select Insert Columns.

-To insert multiple columns: Select the same number of columns to the right of which you want to add new ones.
-Right-click the selection and click Insert Columns.
+To insert multiple columns: Select the same number of columns to the right of where you want to add new ones.
+Right-click the selection, and then select Insert Columns.

 Delete cells, rows, or columns